Zequez/logseq-vault/pages/LogSeq Design%2FFrontend Engineer Application.md

 - Title: Hey!
 About the open position for Design/Frontend Engineer
 - Here is my situation:
 	- I'm an amateur web developer with many years of half-finished projects which you can find on my Github profile.
+	- Proficient with React & TypeScript; completely devoid of Clojurescript
 	- I've worked on many companies as a professional, but the work -
 - I'm not interested in the full-time position, I have